John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/README.md

 UPDATE (as of Nov 2021):

-MRO is now updated to version 4.0.2 and RevoUtilsMath::getMKLthreads() and setMKLthreads() are again working.
+MRO is now updated to version 4.0.2 with RevoUtilsMath::getMKLthreads() and setMKLthreads() again working properly.
 I have updated the information in this repo:

     Using MRO or MKL files with R ver 4.X under Windows OS.md
 #